thealexgraham/rediscover/readme.md

 Spotify ReDiscover will show you random tracks from your saved music library.
 Pick your favorites and add them to a playlist to Spotify and get listening!

 ## Information
-This is a sample app I created to show off some of my web development skills.
+This is a sample app I wrote to show off some of my web development skills.

 The backend, which communicates with the Spotify API is done in Laravel 5.
 The frontend uses angular.js.